Can I Take B Complex And Iron Together? | Vital Health Facts

 Dosing Considerations for Combined Supplementation

-Nutrient Typical Adult Dose Range Dosing Notes
+Nutrient Typical Adult Reference Range Dosing Notes

-B Complex Vitamins B1:1.1-1.2 mg
+B Complex Vitamins B1: 1.1-1.2 mg

 Key Takeaways: Can I Take B Complex And Iron Together?